Key Takeaways

 The price of cloud computing can skyrocket as you use more storage and resources.
 Most enterprises don’t know how to reduce these expenses because of the complex provider bills and analytics.
 Thankfully, effective cloud cost optimization and financial management practices can help you avoid chaos.

 This article will tell you how to adapt the right cost management framework for private, public, and hybrid cloud services.
 Read until the end to discover 13 strategies that can help you use your resources more efficiently.
-More than that, you will find real-life examples of how we helped our clients reduce their cloud costs thanks to Acropolium’s 12-year experience working with cloud technologies.
+More than that, you will find real-life examples of how we helped our clients reduce their cloud costs thanks to Acropolium’s 13-year experience working with cloud technologies.

 Now, why is it important to focus on the efficient use of cloud resources?
 Let’s start with the obvious advantage.

-Reduced expenses
+Reduced Expenses

 What’s the bottom line?
 Cloud cost reduction should be one of your top priorities.
 With the right strategies and tools, companies can rightsize their resources to eliminate waste spendings and reduce IT budgets.

-Improved visibility
+Improved Visibility

 Cloud cost optimization tools can give companies an in-depth understanding of what happens in their IT environment (including over-provisioned and underutilized resources).
 Additionally, optimization can help companies gain a cohesive view of every business unit, product, and cost center.